theNewDynamic/oregonsadventurecoast.com/content/adventure/entertainment-and-nightlife.md

 **Coney Station**<br>295 South Broadway<br>Coos Bay, OR 97420<br>(541)269-6948<br>[www.facebook.com/ConeyStation](https://www.facebook.com/ConeyStation)

 Coney Station offers a little something for everybody!
-From Dj Trivia, Live Music, NFL Picks, Texas Hold Em' poker, Happy Hour, Karaoke, and more their is always something going on.
+From Dj Trivia, Live Music, NFL Picks, Texas Hold Em' poker, Happy Hour, Karaoke, and more - there is always something going on.
 Located in the heart of downtown Coney Station strives to be the best place ever.
 Come aboard the Coney Station today!{{< /columns >}}

 {{< spacer "30" >}}